nefff1/moth_trends_Reser_CH/README.md

 Additional to species records data available from GBIF (<https://doi.org/10.15468/dl.gcagva>), the folder *Data* contains:

--   **d_samplings.txt**: Details on sampling site-year combinations used in the analyses: Spatio-temporal clusters, sampling pairs, different land-use proportions.
+-   **d_samplings.txt**: Details on sampling site-year combinations used in the analyses.
+Rows are unique site and year combinations.
+Columns are:

+    -   LOC: Study site (ID)

+    -   A: Year of sampling (integer)

+    -   spattemp_cluster: Spatio-temporal clusters of sites in years (categorical)

+    -   samplingpair: sampling pairs of simultaneously opterated sites (categorical)

+    -   height: elevation of study site (meters above sea level)

--   **d_nullnights.txt**: List of nights in which nothing was caught (missing from GBIF dataset).
+-   **d_nullnights.txt**: List of nights in which nothing was caught (missing from the GBIF dataset).
+Rows are single sampling nights (unique combination of site and date).
+Columns are:

+    -   LOC: Study site (ID)

+    -   A: Year of sampling (integer)

+    -   Samplingdate: Date of sampling (Y-m-d)

+    -   active_hours: Number of hours for which a trap was active (real number)

 -   **d_taxonomy.txt**: Moth species names according to the taxonomy used in the current analyses.
 Can be joint to GBIF data through the *taxonID* variable.
+Each row is a species.
+Columns are:

+    -   taxonID: taxonID as reported in the GBIF data

+    -   Name_std: Species name used in the analyses

 -   **d_mass.txt**: Estimated species-level biomass used to estimate community-wide biomass.
 Based on wingspan data (Jonko 2002–2024, Fibiger 1990, Potocký et al. 2018, Ronkay et al. 2001) and a set of allometric relationships (Kinsella et al. 2020).
+Each row is a species.
+Columns are:

+    -   Name_std: Species name used in the analyses

+    -   mass: estimated mass (real number; grams)

 -   **d_weather.txt**: Temperature and precipitation data for all 35,847 sampling nights.
-Calculated from gridded daily temperature and precipitation data from MeteoSwiss (<https://www.meteoswiss.admin.ch>; TabsD and RhiresD)
+Calculated from gridded daily temperature and precipitation data from MeteoSwiss ([https://www.meteoswiss.admin.ch](https://www.meteoswiss.admin.ch/); TabsD and RhiresD; licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).
+Rows are sampling nights (unique combination of site and date).
+Columns are:

+    -   LOC: Study site (ID)

+    -   Samplingdate: Date of sampling (Y-m-d)

+    -   T_2day: Averaged mean daily temperature of the two days that include the sampling night (real number; degree Celsius)

+    -   P_2day: Summed precipitation of the two days that include the sampling night (real number; mm)

 -   **d_traits.txt**: Species-level trait data (body size, temperature niche, specialisation, overwintering stage).
 Body size, specialisation and overwintering stage data were collated and summarised from Cook et al. (2022), Fibiger (1990), Hacker & Müller (2006), Jonko et al. (2002–2024), Lepiforum e.V.
 (2002–2021), Mangels et al. (2017), Pearse & Altermatt (2013), Potocký et al. (2018), Ronkay et al. (2001), Steiner et al. (2014), Ziegler (2005–2024).
 Temperature niches were derived from GBIF distribution data (<https://doi.org/10.15468/dl.2mev52>, <https://doi.org/10.15468/dl.km9rkn>) and WorldlClim2 (Fick & Hijmans 2017).
+Each row is a species.
+Columns are:

+    -   Species: Species name used in the analyses

+    -   Body size: body size class (categorial; small, medium, large)

+    -   Temp. niche: temperature niche class (categorical; cold, intermediate, warm)

+    -   Specialisation: food specialisation class (categorical; monophagous, oligophagous, polyphagous)

+    -   Overw. stage: overwintering stage (categorical; egg, egg/larva, larva, larva/pupa, pupa, adult)

 **References**